bartlomiejwiejak/bartlomiejwiejak/README.md

-### Hi there 👋
+### Hi there! 👋

-I'm 💻 Creative Developer focussed on :cyclone: React for interactive projects.
+I'm 💻 Creative Developer focussed on :cyclone: React for interactive projects :fire: